gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - the HTMLisp async/sync render suites, HTMLisp utility tests, and HTMLisp HTML parser tests now run under `node --test`
 - the default quality gate now exercises the migrated shared tests through the Node test runner
-- the remaining LaTeX parser suites are now isolated as a separate legacy Deno test path instead of being mixed into the main shared test workflow
+- the obsolete LaTeX parser subtree has now been removed instead of being kept as an isolated Deno-only test island

-This means the remaining Deno-based test surface is now mostly limited to the isolated LaTeX parser area plus the separate Deno-based typecheck path, not the general HTMLisp/render test workflow.
+This means the remaining Deno-based test surface has been removed from the repository.
+The only meaningful Deno dependency left is the separate repository-wide typecheck path.

 The next packaging-helper cleanup step is now implemented: